klauspost/shutdown2/README.md

 When you keep [`LogLockTimeout`](https://godoc.org/github.com/klauspost/shutdown2#pkg-variables) enabled, you will also get detailed information about your lock timeouts, including a `file:line` indication where the notifier/lock was created.
 It is recommended to keep this enabled for easier debugging.

-If a line number isn' enough information you can pass something that can identify your `shutdown.FirstFn(func() {select{}}, "Some Context")`, will print "Some Context" when the function fails to return.
+If a line number isn't enough information you can pass something that can identify your `shutdown.FirstFn(func() {select{}}, "Some Context")`, will print "Some Context" when the function fails to return.
 The context is simply `fmt.Printf("%v", ctx)` when the function is created, so you can pass arbitrary objects.

 You can use `SetLogPrinter(func(string, ...interface{}){})` to disable logging.